Another dizzying day for currencies in Cuba: Record increase for the dollar, the euro, and the MLC

 The euro rises another 10 pesos to 770 CUP, placing it exactly 100 pesos above the dollar.

-In the case of the Freely Convertible Currency (MLC), it makes the most spectacular leap, jumping suddenly by 70 pesos and crossing for the first time the barrier of 500 CUP, reaching 510 CUP.
+In the case of the Freely Convertible Currency (MLC), it marks the most remarkable jump, as it suddenly surged by 70 pesos and crossed for the first time the barrier of 500 CUP, reaching 510 CUP.

 Exchange Rate Evolution